-In total, the revegetation support program will provide approximately 7,500 native plants over three years.
-It is estimated that this will work out to be approximately 40 plants per fire-affected property, depending on individual needs and environmental conditions.
+In total, the revegetation support program will provide approximately 7,500 native plants over four or five years.
+It is estimated that this will work out to be approximately 50 plants per fire-affected property, depending on individual needs and environmental conditions.
 The plants will be from locally sourced seed at SOLN’s nursery in the Otway region.
 Propagating the plants locally ensures that the best possible stock is offered for the program in the most cost-effective manner.

 How do I get my plants?

 To obtain plants the first step is to complete the EOI form.
 The information provided will help SOLN to determine the specific needs of each property.
 The key steps in the process are outlined below:

-Note: The expression of interest process will open again next year, but it would assist our planning if you submit an EOI now even if you won’t be ready to landscape this year.
+Note: The expression of interest process will open again next year, but it would assist our planning if you submit an EOI now even if you won’t be ready to receive plants this year.

 While it’s best to begin landscaping once the rebuilding process is complete, we understand that not everyone has decided if or when they will rebuild.
 Regardless of your exact situation we suggest that you complete an EOI form and then SOLN will contact you to determine the best revegetation program for your block.

 It is important to note that the EOI process will be open in late summer each year until the conclusion of the revegetation support program.
 If you wish to submit an EOI this year but you do not want to receive your plants until later in the program, you can specify this in your form.